-Gabriel Iglesias Cancels Tour Dates For “Serious Health And Emotional Issues”
+Gabriel Iglesias Cancels Tour Dates For ‘Serious Health And Emotional Issues’

 A post shared by Gabriel Iglesias (@fluffyguy) on

-Gabriel Iglesias, who goes by the nickname “Fluffy”, gained notoriety after competing on Season 4 of NBC’s Last Comic Standing.
+Gabriel Iglesias, who goes by the nickname “Fluffy,” gained notoriety after competing on Season 4 of NBC’s Last Comic Standing.
 Though Gabriel made it into the final eight, he was disqualified after it was discovered he had smuggled a BlackBerry into the competition and was using it to communicate with family and friends which was against the rules.

 Despite the hiccup in his career, Iglesias found success through several Comedy Central specials and bit movie roles.
 Gabriel’s career was further boosted by the release of several of his specials on Netflix.